zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > Compassion is the basis of morality.
 Arthur Schopenhauer

 > We started with nothing.
 So whenever you start with nothing, you can always shoot for the moon.
 You have nothing to lose.
 Steve Jobs

-> You never achieve what you want without falling on your face a few times.
-Steve Jobs

 > The most important thing in communication is to hear what is not being said.
 Carl Gustav Jung